hazelcast/hive/README.md

 pnpm add [-D] dependency-name
 ```

-If it contains an executable we want to run in our child packages, run `npm run link-parent-bin` after it.
-If it is a production (not dev only) dependency for one or several of our child packages, add it to their `package.json` as a peer dependency.

 ### Add a new local dependency (for one package only)

 In the root folder run (replace @hazelcast/ui with @hazelcast/helpers, @hazelcast/test-helpers or @hazelcast/services if needed)